Nambul: War Stories

-Nambul: War Stories (남벌; Nambul; literally "Conquering the South") is a South Korean military drama manhwa series, written by Lee Hyun-se (이현세; Hanja: 李賢世; I Hyeon-se) first published in 1994.
+Nambul: War Stories is a South Korean military drama manhwa series, written by Lee Hyun-se first published in 1994.
 Nambul: War Stories follows the political and personal consequences during an imaginary future conflict between Korea and Japan.
 Three volumes have been translated into English, by Anh Chul-hyun, and were published by CPM Manhwa in 2004.

 Plot

 As a second Middle Eastern war drives the world economy toward another crisis, Japan decides to invade Indonesia in search of a new source of oil.
 Forces are being deployed, and secret alliances are being made.
 Meanwhile, urban violence explodes onto the streets of Tokyo, and Hae-sung, the leader of a Zainichi Korean teenage mob, gets caught on camera by an NHK reporter as he murders a yakuza boss.

 Political tensions reach the boiling point as the exposure of Korean concentration camps in Indonesia leads Korea to enter the war.
 Alliances between neighboring countries are forged as the world readies itself for a massive clash.
 In the midst of the chaos, Hae-sung must hide from the police and the yakuza, both of whom want to find and execute him.

 The ramifications of Korea's war against Japan are felt closer to home as Korean citizens living in Japan are branded as "outsiders".
 The tragedy of Auschwitz repeats itself as these people are forced to wear identifying armbands, are ostracized by the Japanese populace and forced into Korean ghettos.
 The segregation takes a turn for the worse as Koreans are herded onto trains and sent to war camps.
 All the while, Japanese and Korean armed forces wage all-out war against each other on land, sea and air.

 The lucky ones, like Yusung and Uhmji, lose their jobs but are allowed to return home to the Oh family residence.
 With the fugitive Hae-Sung now in police custody, the yakuza look to his family for revenge.